nestauk/rhodonite/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-rhodonite could always use more documentation, whether as part of the official rhodonite docs, in docstrings, or even on the web in blog posts, articles, and such.
+Rhodonite's documentation could always benefit from further additions, improvements and clarifications, whether as part of the official Rhodonite docs, in docstrings, or even on the web in blog posts, articles, and such.

+Documentation contributions are among the most important, so never feel like this is an unworthy task!

 Feature requests and feedback
 =============================

+Rhodonite is a toolbox of network based algorithms for analysing and measuring activity and outputs in science, innovation and research.
+We are always interested in incorporating new methods, so if you have been involved in developing one (or several), please get in touch!

-The best way to send feedback is to file an issue at https://github.com/georgerichardson/rhodonite/issues.
+The best way to send feedback is to file an issue at https://github.com/nestauk/rhodonite/issues.

 If you are proposing a feature: